flow-ryan/linkinhart/README.md

 ![Glove showing copper plate touch](https://github.com/flow-ryan/linkinhart/blob/marcel/glove_copper_plate_touch.JPG)

 ## Disclaimer

-* The examples are not extensively tested and only meant as simple explanations and for inspiration.
 * NO WARRANTY of ANY KIND is provided.
 * There are probably several things that can be improved or added.

 ## License

 This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgements